Difference Between White Blood Cells and Red Blood Cells

 Main Differences Between White Blood Cells and Red Blood Cells

-1. When it comes to functions, white blood cells are involved in the mechanism of defense.
+1. When it comes to functions, white blood cells are involved in the mechanism of defence.
 In contrast, red blood cells are involved in the transportation of gases, minutely carbon dioxide and mainly oxygen.

-2. The production of white blood cells generally takes place in the bone marrow.
+2. The production of white blood cells takes place in the bone marrow.
 On the other hand, during the embryonic period, red blood cells are produced in the spleen and liver.
 In adults, it is produced in the red bone marrow.

 5. White blood cells can come out from vessels or blood into the lymphatic system and connective tissues.
 On the flip side, red blood cells circulate only inside the blood vessels.